ahoymarcus/nextjs-myjs-tech-blog/articles/upgrading-debian-os-linux-administration-2024-02-03.md

 _"To fully update from Debian 11 to Debian 12, it’s necessary to make complete upgrades, rather than just minimum ones.
 This step is crucial for the upgrade process.
 To do this, enter the following command to ensure that the latest versions of all packages are installed and any potential dependencies are resolved."_

 Once again the user may be prompted to suggest about configuration options, like OpenSSH, for example.
-And at the end of all this process, the site adverts that it should be important to check the connection with the remote server, for those that are using this kind of connection:
+And at the end of all this process, the site adverts that it should be important to check the connection with the remote server, for those that are connected this way:

 ```
 sudo sshd -t